-Theodore Roosevelt's infatuation for Sacagawea can be disputed, as the real Roosevelt openly held prejudices against Native Americans, believing them to be "savages".
+Teddy's infatuation for Sacagawea can be disputed, as the real Theodore Roosevelt openly held prejudices against Native Americans, believing them to be "savages".
 Though the wax model does emphasize the difference between his real-life counterpart and himself, he describes the former as being more of a positive figure.
-This is quite ironic given that the wax Teddy does not once display any racial-based disdain for Sacagawea's people, unlike the former US President.
+This is quite ironic given that the wax Teddy does not once display any racial-based disdain for Sacagawea's people, unlike the former U.S. President.

 When Dr. McPhee finds the Roman and Western figurines mixed up, he accuses Larry of not watching over the exhibits too well, but does not accuse Larry of having tampered with the exhibits.
 Similarly, when he watches the news footage of a caveman battle toward the end, his reaction is fairly passive rather than astonished at the otherworldliness of what he is seeing.
 This suggests he's "in on" the secret, for the context of this movie.
 However, this was either forgotten or deliberately discarded for the sequels where he firmly disbelieves in magic.